-Hi, my name is Gudrun and I’m a full-time mother and postgraduate writer living in North Essex, England, with my delightful little daughter Ursula and musician husband Angus.
+Hi, I’m Gudrun Getz and I’m a full-time mother and freelance writer living in Cambridgeshire, England, with my two gorgeous children and musician husband Angus.

-After spending several years working in events management, digital marketing and communications in the arts, I went to SOAS University of London to study a masters degree in Gender Studies where I wrote my dissertation on the largely-forgotten ecofeminist movement of the 1970s-1990s.
+It all started after spending several years working in events management, digital marketing and communications in the arts.
+In order to help me make a shift towards writing, I went to SOAS University of London to study a masters degree in Gender Studies where I wrote my dissertation on the largely-forgotten ecofeminist movement of the 1970s-1990s.

-As I approached the end of my research I couldn’t decide whether my next step was to go for a PhD or have a baby, so I decided to apply for both and see which one accepted me first.
-Ursula was born in May 2018 and, thanks to Baby Brain, I can’t even remember what my PhD was going to be about…!
+As I approached the end of my research in 2017, I couldn’t decide whether my next step was to go for a PhD or have a baby, so I decided to apply for both and see which one accepted me first.
+My daughter was born in May 2018 followed by my son in 2022 and, thanks to Baby Brain, I can’t even remember what my PhD was going to be about…!

-Now that I’m a first-time mother raising a young girl in a fragile climate, I want make use of both my MA and communications experience by bringing some ecofeminism to the online mum community.
+Now that I’m a mother raising young children in a fragile climate, I want make use of both my MA and communications experience by bringing some ecofeminism to the online mum community.

 So if you’re looking to go through pregnancy, childbirth and baby-raising in a socially-conscious and ethical way, I made this blog just for you.